zillow/zdatasets/docs/index.rst

-.. datasets documentation master file
+.. zdatasets documentation master file
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to datasets
+Welcome to zdatasets
 ==================================================

 TODO